RicardoSaca/website/README.md

-#website
+## My Personal Website

-This is a repository where I will attempt to make a personal website.
+This repository holds the code to my personal website.

-In this project I will teach myself git, flask, html and css.
+During this project I have taught myself to use:
+ * Flask (flask-mail, flask-login, flask-admin, flask-sqlalchemy, and Blueprints) for web development
+ * Git for code management
+ * Heroku for deployment
+ * HTML, CSS, and Bootstrap for front end development
+ * sql-alchemy, and postgres for database management

+My website, like myself, is still a work in progress.
+I will continue to improve it and add projects as I learn.

-Ricardo Saca
+by Ricardo Saca